 Please note that previous experience is not required for participation in our camps.
-Riders will be grouped by experience and comfort level, and lessons will be tailored to each group's specific needs.
+Riders will be grouped by age, experience, and comfort level.
+Riding and activities will be tailored to each group's specific goals.
 Camps fill up quickly so please reserve your spot!
 For safety and effectiveness we limit the number of participants to ensure a safe instructor to rider ratio and allow for maximum learning opportunities.
-Financial assistance may be available; please inquire at email@example.com if you are interested in sponsoring a rider or applying for financial assistance.
+Financial assistance may be available; please inquire at email@example.com if you are interested in sponsoring a rider or receiving financial assistance.

->

-> WHAT WE DO AT CAMP
+WHAT WE DO AT CAMP

 Our camps are designed to be both stand alone and progressive so no matter what your child's experience, she/he will learn new skills and have fun.
 Instructor to rider ratio is usually 4 to 1.
 Your child rider will have the opportunity to learn basic horsemanship and safety, english or western riding skills, equine care, and stable management in a fun and safe environment.
 We believe in an encouraging and holistic approach to riding so we offer a number of creative and project based learning activities as well.